aaron-grau/curic/react/projects/organ_grinder/README.md

 over these objects because iteration happens (essentially) instantaneously.
-Instead, we want to **throttle** our iteration, such that we only move on to the next note once `Date.now() - playBackStartTime` exceeds the current note's `timeSlice`.
-What JavaScript function allows us to invoke a callback over (relatively) large spans of time?
-That's right: `setInterval`.
-Note that we don't want to run the interval forever--only until the end of the `Track`.
+Instead, we want to **throttle** our iteration, such that we only move on to the next note once `Date.now() - playBackStartTime` exceeds the current note's `timeSlice`. `setInterval` allows us to invoke a callback over (relatively) large spans of time.
+Note that we don't want the interval to run forever--only until the end of the `Track`.

 Store a reference to the interval as an instance variable (`this.interval`) of the `Track`.
 At the top of your `play` method, check if `this.interval` already